JMorr4/Physics-A-Level/Contents/Module 3/Imaging and Signalling.md

 <br>

 ## The Electromagnetic Spectrum
-Since waves carry energy away, the source of the wave loses energy.
+**Progressive** waves carry energy away from its source without transferring any material.
+This means the source of the wave loses energy.

 Waves have many key terms that can be difficult to remember:
 - **Displacement** - How far a point on the wave has moved from its undisturbed position
 - **Amplitude** - The maximum displacement
 - **Wavelength** - The length of one wave